Shop and Save on New York State Health Insurance

 The researchers used cancer-related data relating to 27 types of cancer from 184 countries.
 They found that about 16 percent of all cancer cases in 2008 were caused by infections.
 Not surprisingly, as much as 80 percent of these cases can be found in the developing world.

-The percentage of infection-related cancers are varied greatly between regions, from 7.4 percent in the UK to 22.9 percent in East Asia.
+The percentage of infection-related cancers varies greatly between regions, from 7.4 percent in the UK to 22.9 percent in East Asia.
 Almost a third of these cases are found in people 50 years and younger.

 “Many infection-related cancers are preventable, particularly those associated with human papillomaviruses (HPV), Helicobacter pylori, and hepatitis B (HBV) and C viruses (HCV),” Dr. de Martel said.